Not seeing the results you want from your YouTube SEO campaigns?

 And once you have that keyword, use it.

-Here’s where and how you should be optimizing your videos.
+Here’s where and how you should be optimizing your videos for better YouTube SEO.

 This one probably goes without saying: your title should contain whatever target keyword you’re trying to rank for.